acttos/CommonUtilities/README.md

 ### Warning:

-*       *CUtil has corrected an issue, please make sure you update your CUtil to version 0.1.8 and higher.*
+*       *CUtil has corrected an issue, please make sure you update your CUtil to version 0.1.8 or higher.*

 # How to use it: